everypinio/hardpy/docs/examples/frontend_remote_access.md

 sudo ufw status     # Verify the ports are open
 ```

-## 2. Find Your Computer's Network Address
+## 2. Find your computer's network address

 Use the `ifconfig` command to find your local IP address: